A Special Neighborhood in Davidson

 There is express bus service for commuters to downtown Charlotte, 20 miles away.
 Starting February 3 the Davidson circulator bus route 290 will run early mornings and late afternoons on weekdays along Concord Road, connecting with the express bus service.

 I-77 comes through Davidson.
 Express lanes are now open through the Lake Norman area and on to center-city Charlotte.
 NC Quick Pass, E-Z Pass, Georgia Peach Pass, and Florida Sun Pass transponders are recognized.
 A switchable model is available to allow free HOV-3 use.

 Other nearby interstate highways are I-85, I-485, and I-40.
 See the metro area map.

-A revised Newcomers Guide is in preparation.
-A preliminary version is linked here.There are now kiosks for US Mail in the neighborhood.
+A revised Newcomers Guide is linked here.There are now kiosks for US Mail in the neighborhood.
 You should be presented three keys to your box at closing.
 PO Boxes are also still available downtown.
 Garbage is collected on Thursdays, and recyclables every other week.
 See the schedule.

 For neighborhood business and other related matters, get in touch with Main Street Management.
 The HOA 101 articles could be helpful in answering some questions.
 A revised FAQ page will be added to this site eventually, once it is determined what questions really are asked frequently, besides "Where is the college baseball stadium?"
 Links for community and area information can be found on this page.